twolinin/longphase/README.md

       --log                           an additional log file records the result of each read. default:false
 ```

-### ModCall command
+### Modcall command
-Modcall implements a module for calling allele-specific modifications in latest Nanopore and PacBio basecalled reads, assuming the modifications are stored in the raw BAM files using `MM` and `ML` tags.
-Unaligned BAM files can be converted into alignment BAM files through [preprocessing](#modified-bam-process).
-Modcall identifies allele-specific modifications from the BAM files and store them in a VCF file.
+Modcall is a module for calling allele-specific modifications in the latest Nanopore and PacBio basecalled reads, assuming the modifications are stored in the (aligned) BAM files using `MM` and `ML` tags.
+Unaligned BAM files can be converted into aligned BAM files through [preprocessing](#Carry-methylation-tags-to-the-aligned-BAM).
+Modcall identifies allele-specific modifications and stores them into a VCF file.
 An example of this command is shown below.
 ```
 longphase modcall \
 -b alignment.bam \